Talking to your doctor

-- Practice what you want to say.
+- Practise what you want to say.
 You can never be too prepared!
-Practice describing your concerns and symptoms as clearly and concisely as possible.
+Practise describing your concerns and symptoms as clearly and concisely as possible.

 - Make a list of all medication and supplements you are taking.
 Be sure to review what you are taking and when/how you are taking them.